Zephyr-Goriely/logistic_growth/README.md

   return(N)
 }

-## Here I clearly define each of the variables for the model with the estimates
+## Here I clearly define each of the parameters for the model with the estimates

 N0 <- 6.903e+00 #initial population size